 Does your book break the mold?
 Is it growing mold?
 Iowa’s new One of Us horror fest accepts you!

 Filthy Loot, a small boutique literary press based in Ames, specializes in what founding editor Ira Rat calls “misfit fictions.”
 The books published by Filthy Loot push boundaries.
-“I found […]
+“I found that a lot of the writers I like were getting ignored because they didn’t fit into a mold,” Rat said in a phone interview.
+An […]

 Book Review: ‘At the Park on the Edge of the Country’ by Austin Araujo

-Austin Araujo’s debut poetry collection At the Park on the Edge of the Country (Ohio State University Press) explores life at the intersections of immigration and naturalization, adulthood and childhood, […]
+Austin Araujo’s debut poetry collection At the Park on the Edge of the Country (Ohio State University Press) explores life at the intersections of immigration and naturalization, adulthood and childhood, understanding and apathy.
+Using figurative language and descriptive imagery, the collection’s three sections separate poems into formal and thematic movements.
+The first section addresses borders, […]

 Book Review: ‘Soft Ceremonies’